OrdinaryMagician/ibuki_m/README.md

 Plasma ammunition is generally found in **NATO** standard 30x36mm compressed argon cells.
 Each of these allows for 20 shots of the **Psyker**.

-### 120mm "Quaker" Warhead
+### 120mm "Redeemer" Warhead

 They're fairly hefty and stick out like a sore thumb.
 Still, they're somewhat rare to find.
+Redeemers have a fairly wide blast radius, cooking everything within range in less than a second.

+### 120mm "Mad Dog" Canister Shot

+These are also fairly rare, and offer much more chaotic results than the standard warheads, dispersing a barrage of cluster grenades everywhere.

+### 120mm "Caster" Plasma Charge

+Surprisingly more common than the other two.
+These things laugh in the face of the **UAC**'s prized **Botis Field Glyph**, employing far more efficient **Nokorokinylum** *(banned in all **White Scar** signatory countries)*.
+Each shot ejects high-pressure jets of incandescent liquid **Nokorokinylum** fuel, which bursts into searing clouds of **Nokron** and **Kinylum** plasma on impact.

 ### 50mm Areka